mklabs/templatify/readme.md

 * make sure these modules are pulled in automatically from the `dirname` directory
-* register each module as handlebars helper.
+* register each module as an handlebars helper.
-* register each module as browserify module available through `helper:basename`
+* register each module as a browserify module available through `helper:basename`

 ```javascript